Magnetic moments of the octet, decuplet, low-lying charm, and low-lying bottom baryons in a nuclear medium: The QMC model

 The same mean fields $\sigma$ and $\omega$ for the quarks in Eqs.~(\ref{Diracu}) and~(\ref{Diracd}), satisfy self-consistently the following equations at the nucleon level, with $m_N^*(\sigma)$ to be calculated by Eq.~(\ref{hmass}):

 where $k_F$ is the nucleon Fermi momentum.

 Because of the underlying quark structure of the nucleon used to calculate $m^*_N(\sigma)$ in the nuclear medium, $C_N(\sigma)$ decreases as $\sigma$ increases, whereas in the usual point-like nucleon, $C_N(\sigma) = 1$.
-It is this variation of $C_N(\sigma)$ (or equivalently $\sigma$-dependence of the coupling as $g_\sigma^N (\sigma(\rho_B))$), that yields a novel saturation mechanism for nuclear matter.
+It is this variation of $C_N(\sigma)$ (or equivalently $\sigma$-dependence of the coupling as $g_\sigma^N (\sigma(\rho_B))$), that yields a novel saturation mechanism for nuclear matter---$\sigma$-dependence originates from the quark structure of the nucleon.
 The important dynamics which originates from the quark structure of the nucleon, is included in $C_N(\sigma)$.
 This $C_N(\sigma)$ also yields three-body or density dependent effective forces at the nucleon level~\cite{Guichon:2018uew,Guichon:2006er}.
-As a consequence, the QMC model gives the nuclear incompressibility of $K \simeq 280$~MeV with $m_q = 5$ MeV and free nucleon bag radius $0.8$ fm~\cite{Saito:2005rv}.
+As a consequence, the QMC model gives the nuclear incompressibility of $K \simeq 280$~MeV with the free space inputs $m_q = 5$ MeV and nucleon bag radius $0.8$ fm~\cite{Saito:2005rv}.
 The value is in contrast to a naive version of QHD~\cite{Walecka:1974qa,Serot:1984ey}, that results in much larger value, $K \simeq 500$~MeV, where the empirically extracted value falls in the range $K = 200 - 300$ MeV.
 (See Ref.~\cite{Dutra:2012mb} for details.)

 Once the self-consistency equation for the ${\sigma}$ field Eq.~(\ref{sigf}) is solved, one can calculate the total energy per nucleon: